This is an official version.

 (d) an amendment to the Code or abridgement made with or without modification,

-and a certificate of the Minister of Municipal and Provincial Affairs that a document is a copy of the National Building Code of Canada or an official abridgement or an extract from or an amendment to either of them shall without further proof be, in the absence of evidence to the contrary, evidence of the Code or abridgement or extract from or amendment to either of them.
+and a certificate of the minister that a document is a copy of the National Building Code of Canada or an official abridgement or an extract from or an amendment to either of them shall without further proof be, in the absence of evidence to the contrary, evidence of the Code or abridgement or extract from or amendment to either of them.

-(3) For the purposes of this Act, a copy of the Code and of the abridgement or shorter form when available signed and certified by the Minister of Municipal and Provincial Affairs shall be kept on record in the minister's department and copies of supplements or amendments made may likewise be signed, certified and kept on record.
+(3) For the purposes of this Act, a copy of the Code and of the abridgement or shorter form when available signed and certified by the minister shall be kept on record in the minister's department and copies of supplements or amendments made may likewise be signed, certified and kept on record.

 (4) For the purposes of regulations made under this Act the record copies so signed, certified and kept shall be considered to be the Code or shorter form as the case may be, irrespective of supplements or amendments since made but not yet signed, certified and recorded by the minister.